wangjiezhe/FetchNovels/README.md

 Disclaimer
 ----------

-This software does not produce any actural content.
+This software does not produce any actual content.
-All the data are grabbed from the internet.
+All data are grabbed from the internet.